 Refusing to deal with what is inevitable does not make it go away.

-* Embracing our mortality, contemplating it and preparing for our earth life ending frees us from hidden fears ruling our lives and allows us to live life to the full.
+Embracing our mortality, contemplating it and preparing for the end of our earthly life frees us from hidden fears ruling our lives and allows us to live life to the full.
 Wise men and women from many spiritual paths have been aware of this and tried to teach mankind about the importance of being mindful of our mortality.
 Only when we own our mortality fully, can we die without regret.

 The young child who seems nonplussed by Death’s presence is fully in the now.
 She has no regrets and no expectations.
 We cannot remain in a state of childlike innocence through life (as the Major Arcana shows us) but must progress and yet, in the Sun card, the fully individuated human has returned to a state of childlike grace and innocence because she is not in denial of any aspect of the self but has chosen to love them all.